The Square Cat: History

 Depending on which interview with Alan Ayckbourn you read through the years, Alan earns between £33 and £47 in royalties from The Square Cat.
 Whatever the actual figure, it was enough encouragement to continue writing.

-The Square Cat led Stephen Joseph to commission Alan to write a second play almost immediately.
+The success of The Square Cat led Stephen Joseph to commission Alan to write a second play almost immediately.
 The regional press announced in August that Alan was working on a second script, Love After All, for the winter season at Theatre in the Round at the Library Theatre.

 Behind The Scenes: Relatively Square